• FR/EN/JA/KO

 Arles 2023: Ordinary Angels

-Ordinary angels do exist.
-Etienne Renzo has seen and photographed them.
-His angels are both feminine and masculine, earthly and celestial.
-They inhabit a little-seen photography that deserves to be discovered.
+Ordinary angels exist.
+Etienne Renzo has seen them and photographed them.
+His angels are both feminine and masculine, earthly and heavenly.
+They inhabit a rarely seen photograph that is well worth discovering.

-Etienne Renzo has been photographing body and soul since the mid-70s.
-He has developed a singular practice while working as a professional photographer, farmer, airplane pilot, mechanic and company director.
-He has also worked as a foundryman and local councillor.
+Etienne Renzo has been a photographer with heart and soul since the mid-1970s.
+He has developed a unique practice while also working as a professional photographer, farmer, pilot, mechanic and business manager.
+He has also been a foundryman and local elected official.

-This atypical career path has enabled him to develop photography of genuine technical and aesthetic quality, both in film and digital, particularly for portraits.
-A photography that touches the very essence of bodies and souls.
-Particularly with nudes in nature, where the human merges with the non-human animal, mineral or plant.
+This unusual career path has enabled him to develop a style of photography of true technical and aesthetic quality, both in film and digital, particularly in portraiture.
+His photography touches on the very essence of bodies and souls, particularly with nudes in nature, where humans merge with non-human animals, minerals and plants.

 Etienne Renzo is also interested in muses, nature spirits and people's auras.
-In this way, he has become a photographer of the dual visible and invisible nature of things.
-Invisible, too, because his career has taken place in relative artistic isolation.
-This has enabled him to create a singular, sincere and native poetics in contact with the earth, animals and the air.
-This is reflected in the two series of images of shepherdesses and angels, which he has chosen to present together.
+This is how he became a photographer of the visible and invisible dual nature of things.
+The invisible too, because his career has unfolded in relative artistic isolation.
+This has allowed him to create a unique, sincere and native poetics in contact with the earth, animals and the air.
+This is evidenced by the two series of images of shepherdesses and angels, which he has chosen to present together.

-The photographs of bodies immersed in a natural environment, and of naked shepherdesses accompanying their flocks of sheep or pigs, have their origins in agricultural and land-based experiences.
-Captured in their simplest form, like their naked, naked animals, the shepherdesses are equals with their flock.
-There's something bucolic and mythical about these images, but also ecological and erotic in their femininity.
-For Etienne Renzo, shepherdesses are also "to be seen as muses and intermediaries with the invisible of mythological space, through their closeness to their animals".
+The photographs of bodies immersed in a natural environment and of naked shepherdesses accompanying their flocks of sheep or pigs originate from agricultural and rural experiences.
+Captured in their simplest form, like their naked and hairy animals, the shepherdesses are on an equal footing with their flocks.
+These images have something bucolic and mythical about them, but also something ecological and erotic in their femininity.
+For Etienne Renzo, shepherdesses are also "to be seen as muses and intermediaries with the invisible realm of mythology, through their closeness to their animals".

-In the photographer's work, as in his exhibition, shepherdesses pave the way for angels.
-But Etienne Renzo's levitating angels are very real, and fly less high than those of Wim Wenders.
-They are also portraits of human beings who, above all, make "good people" sacred.
+In the photographer's career, as in his exhibition, the shepherdesses prepare the ground for angels.
+But Etienne Renzo's angels, captured in levitation, are very real and fly lower than those of Wim Wenders.
+They are also portraits of humans who, above all else, sanctify "good people".
 Or righteous souls.
-Ordinary angels, as it were.
+Ordinary angels, in a way.

-Through these two portrait series, which bridge the earthly and the celestial, Etienne Renzo's photography reveals itself to be particularly emblematic of the challenges of reconnecting with nature and the human being, to which civilization must respond without further delay.
-That's why it has a rightful place in today's image landscape, as an instance of reconnection with the profound nature of things, bodies and souls.
+Through these two series of portraits that bridge the earthly and the heavenly, Etienne Renzo's photography proves to be particularly emblematic of the challenges of reconnecting with nature and humanity, which civilisation must address without further delay.
+This is why it has its rightful place in the current landscape of imagery as a means of connecting with the profound nature of things, bodies and souls.

 Pascal Pique, The Museum of the Invisible